Apex-Turbine/phoenix-doc/Components/Processors/StreamSelect.md

 ## Stream Selection
 ## Settings

-- Data Type:
+- Type:
   - Specifies the type of data contained in the stream
-  - Deafault, Number
-- Container Type:
-  - Indicates how the data is organized, such as a single value or a vector of values.
-  - Default, Vector
-- Reference Domain
-  - Defines the domain or axis the data is referenced to
-  - Default, Time
+  - Default, Time Waveform
-- Primary Units:
+- Units:
-  - The measurement units associated with the primary data
+  - The measurement units associated with the primary data type
-  - Deafault, g
+  - Default, g

 ### Functionality